denten-books/plain-text/0-intro.md

 gender, race, age, location, or physical ability.

 To what extent does the book in front of you permit or enable access?
-Whatever the answer, a function of understanding the text must include the explication of its physical affordances.
+Whatever the answer, a function of understanding the text includes the explication of its physical affordances.
 An experimental approach to reading enables the critic to "lay bare" the device.
 A literary scholar's version of baking bread and smelting iron is to make literal the archaeology of media at